What’s the difference between a Training Management System and a Learning Management System?

 - Organizing logistics and resources

-- Handling Instructor-Led Training administration (registration confirmations, reminder emails…)
+- Handling instructor-led training administration – virtual or classroom-based training (registration confirmations, reminder emails…)

 - Monitoring financials (tracking costs and profitability, forecasting budgets…)

 - Managing orders and invoices, for commercial training companies and extended enterprise